neuralprobe/my-digital-garden/_notes/Fundamentals of Quantitative Design and Analysis.md

 ---
 title: Fundamentals of Quantitative Design and Analysis
 date: 2022-12-28
-tags: computerArchitecture hennessy patterson risc isa
+tags: ComputerArchitecture HennessyPatterson RISC ISA
 ---

 # Fundamentals of Quantitative Design and Analysis